Call us: 0333 999 2676

 2. Netherlands – Poffertjes

 In the Netherlands, Poffertjes are small, fluffy, and round pancakes.
-These bite-sized pancakes are made with yeast and buckwheat flour, giving them a light and airy texture.
+Bakers make these bite-sized pancakes with yeast and buckwheat flour, giving them a light and airy texture.

 Traditionally served with butter and powdered sugar, poffertjes are popular at street markets and festivals, making them a fun treat to enjoy with friends and family.
 Dutch families even have special poffertjes pans designed to cook them evenly.
 Unlike regular pancakes, poffertjes are flipped using a fork instead of a spatula.